akaterra/apidog/readme.md

  */
 ```

-The following declaration prefixes the previous one.
+Another subsequent declaration adds a prefix to the previous one.
 ".." returns to the previous prefix, empty value resets the prefix.

 Example: